pglen/pyedpro/README.md

 ### New:

     (this is extracted, use git log for up-to-date information)

-    Sat 03.Sep.2022 -- pubilshed on pip
+    Sat 10.Sep.2022 -- the system shortcuts (ctrl-s ctrl-o) are re-done by hand Sat 03.Sep.2022 -- pubilshed on pip
     Thu 21.Apr.2022 -- release issued
     Wed 16.Mar.2022 -- dialog for read only file, export notes ... lots of other stuff